 Changes in Internal Control over Financial Reporting.
 In January 2019, the Company completed the acquisition of Wolfskin.
 See Note 4 "Business Combinations" to the Notes to Consolidated Condensed Financial Statements in Part I, Item 1 of this Form 10-Q. The Company is in the process of integrating the Jack Wolfskin business and evaluating its internal controls over financial reporting.
 As a result of these integration activities, certain controls will be evaluated and may be revised.
-Except as otherwise noted, during the quarter ended June 30, 2019, there were no changes in the Company's internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+Except as otherwise noted, during the quarter ended June 30, 2019, there were no changes in the Company's internal control over financial reporting affect, the Company's internal control over financial reporting.